cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 Masks are (arguably) a minor annoyance, QR codes can be easily generated and checked in microseconds(and if [done properly](https://en.wikipedia.org/wiki/Zero-knowledge_proof) preserve privacy) vaccinations can be deployed at scale and with very little waiting time, tests are getting faster, and all of this may very well save some number of lives.
 While all of these add up to somewhat minor inconveniences to people's daily lives, we can grant the life-preserving benefits outweight the cons here.
 Next, we can look along the rights and freedoms dimension.
-Here it is clear that carrying out these measures would represent significant limitations on natural rights, facilitate further encroachment, and make the policy undesirable under most people's choices of $\Omega$.
+Here it is clear that carrying out these measures would represent significant limitations on natural rights, facilitate further encroachment, and make the policy undesirable under most people's values.
 Although I agree with such objections, I think this is missing the point.
 That being, why do we care to fight for the preservation things like the right to not wear a mask in the first place?
 If we didn't care about these rights for some reason other than their being rights, I don't think there would be as much controversy around these discussions.